 We cover Primary Care Provider, Network specialists and other Medical Practitioner services.
-Covered services are the following:
+Covered Services and supplies are the following:

-- 1. Inpatient and outpatient physician services, including Surgery. - 2.
+- 1. Inpatient and outpatient Physician services, including Surgery. - 2.
 Surgery in a Physician's or Medical Practitioner's office or at an Ambulatory Surgery Center, including services and supplies. - 3.
-Assistant surgeon services.

-- 4. Physician and Medical Practitioner office visits including therapeutic injections and related supplies when given in a Provider's office. - 5.
-Urgent Care center visits, including Provider services, facility costs and supplies. - 6.
-Ambulatory Surgical Center services including anesthesiology, and surgical services and surgical supplies and facility costs. - 7.
+Assistant surgeon services. - 4.
+Physician and Medical Practitioner office visits including therapeutic injections and related supplies when given in a Provider's office. - 5.
+Urgent Care Center visits, including Provider services, Facility costs and supplies. - 6.
+Ambulatory Surgical Center services including anesthesiology, and surgical services and surgical supplies and Facility costs. - 7.
 Diagnostic procedures including colonoscopies, cardiovascular testing, pulmonary function studies and neurology/neuromuscular procedures. - 8.
-Diagnostic testing (including sleep studies) using radiologic, ultrasonography, laboratory services (psychometric, behavioral and educational testing are not included). - 9.
-Provider contraceptive services and supplies including but not limited to, vasectomy, tubal ligation and inserting and extraction of FDA approved contraceptive devices.
+Diagnostic testing (including sleep studies) using radiologic, ultrasonography, laboratory services (psychometric, behavioral and educational testing are not included).

+- 9. Provider contraceptive services and supplies including but not limited to, vasectomy, tubal ligation and inserting and extraction of FDA-approved contraceptive devices.
 Please refer to the Family Planning provision for further information. - 10.
 Radiology services, including X-ray, MRI, CAT scan, PET scan, and ultrasound imaging. - 11.
 Blood, blood products, and storage, including the services and supplies from a blood bank. - 12.
 Home and outpatient dialysis, and the charges for processing and administration of blood or blood components. - 13.
 The cost and administration of an anesthetic. - 14.
 For oxygen and its administration. - 15.
 For the following types of tissue transplants: - a.
 Cornea transplants - b.
 Artery or vein grafts - c.
 Heart valve grafts - d.
 Prosthetic tissue replacement, including joint replacements - e.
 Implantable prosthetic lenses, in connection with cataracts. - 16.
 Cochlear implants. - 17.
 Medically Necessary genetic blood tests.
 This does not include genetic testing of a dependent child's father. - 18.
 Medically Necessary immunizations to prevent respiratory syncytial virus (RSV). - 19.
 Medically Necessary nutritional counseling, unlimited for diabetes.
 See the Schedule of Benefits for benefit levels or additional limits. - 20.
 Chemotherapy and radiation. - 21.
-Services and supplies related to sexual reassignment surgery when found to be medically necessary. - 22.
-Infusion Therapy.
+Services and supplies related to sexual reassignment Surgery when found to be Medically Necessary. - 22.
+Infusion Therapy. - 23.
+Medically Necessary biofeedback services. - 24.
+Medically Necessary allergy treatment including allergy injection.